 Journal Impact Factor (and other scientometric indicators)

-The Journal Impact Factor (JIF) determined by Thomson Reuters is currently the most established and widely used scientometric/bibliometric indicator at journal level.
+The Journal Impact Factor (JIF), determined by Clarivate Analytics, is currently the most established and widely used scientometric/bibliometric indicator at journal level.

-The JIF is a measure of how frequently articles published in a particular journal are cited on average in the two years following publication.
+The JIF of a journal is the average number of citations received in a given year by articles published in that journal during the two preceding years.
 The greater the value, the more influential the journal.
 However, the value range differs greatly depending on the field of research.

 The previous year’s results are published annually (around the middle of the year) in the Journal Citation Reports.